What is erythromycin?

 - Hearing loss: more likely on high doses in those with kidney disease.

-Erythromycin can interact with other medications.
+Erythromycin has important interactions with other medications.
 Tell your doctor the names of all medications you are taking, whether prescribed or purchased without prescription.

-- Erythromycin should not be taken with terfenadine (Teldane), astemisole (Hismanal) or Cisapride (Prepulsid) because it could result in dangerous irregularities of the heartbeat and sudden death.
+- Erythromycin should not be taken with terfenadine (Teldane®), astemisole (Hismanal®) or Cisapride (Prepulsid®) because it could result in dangerous irregularities of the heartbeat and sudden death.
 These drugs are no longer available in New Zealand.
+Other drugs that can prolong the Q-T interval include amiodarone, risperidone, haloperidol, citaloproma, ciprofloxacin.

 Erythromycin can increase the concentration of the following medications resulting in potentially toxic levels: